Axway/api-builder-docs/content/en/docs/release_notes/flint.md

 * #7168: [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/plugin-ft-oas) is more strict when a response body is sent without a `content-type` header, and will now return a `500 Server Error` if the correct `content-type` cannot automatically be determined from the OpenAPI document.
 * #7195: [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas) now relies on a minimum version of [@axway/api-builder-runtime@4.79.0](https://www.npmjs.com/package/@axway/api-builder-runtime)
 * #7212: [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas) now sends `400 Bad Request` if a client includes a HTTP body but the spec does not define one.
+* #7220: [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/plugin-ft-oas) plugin `save` method now overrides a previously saved specification with a new one.

 ## Features